Charles Kilpatrick, P.E.

-Charles Kilpatrick was named chief deputy commissioner of the Virginia Department of Transportation (VDOT) by Gov. Bob McDonnell on July 30, 2010.
+Charles Kilpatrick, P.E., was named Commissioner of the Virginia Department of Transportation (VDOT) by Gov. Terry McAuliffe in January 2014.

 After seven years, he joined VDOT in Fredericksburg as the assistant resident engineer.
 He later became resident engineer, managing and directing land development, maintenance and construction in that rapidly developing region.